moodmosaic/blog/_posts/2023-01-20-pandora-part-1.md

 )
 ```

-and then you write a test in TypeScript for your Clarity function, or vice-versa if you are doing Test-Driven Development
+and then you write a test in TypeScript for your Clarity function (or vice-versa if you are doing Test-Driven Development)

 ```
 Clarinet.test({